irmak-ergin/measuring_naturalistic_speech_comprehension_2024/README.md

     └── preprint.pdf
     └── preregistration.pdf
 ```
 Below are details about the repository.
-Experiment 2 and 3 follows the structure of Experiment 1.
+Experiment 2 and 3 folders follow the structure of Experiment 1's.

 ## Experiment 1